 Stave off boredom with these pretty pictures

 Bored in the house?
-Making sure your kids actually tune in to their virtual schooling can only fill so much time, so we’re bringing you a moment of zen each week in the form of some of our most favorite motorcars from around the Turo marketplace.
+All quarantine long we’ve been bringing you regular moments of zen in the form of some of our most favorite motorcars from around the Turo marketplace.
 We like cars, you like cars, so let’s look at some cars.